yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 The devs are on fire and they’re not stopping anytime soon.

 Maide is working on more improvements for the Xenoblade series, such as fixing the cloud flickering in `Xenoblade Chronicles 2`, the particle effects in `Xenoblade Chronicles 3`, and the texture flickering that affects the whole saga and some other games.
+However, these fixes come at a performance cost, so he needs some help from another GPU developer to optimize them.
+Maybe [Blinkhawk](https://github.com/FernandoS27) could lend a hand?

 Nintendo contributed in releasing the holy grail of Vulkan extensions, [VK_EXT_shader_object](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_shader_object.html).
 This extension promises to cut down the amount of work needed to build shaders significantly, as its dependencies suggest, requiring support for all previous dynamic state extensions.